Gregwar/fatcat/README.md

 This will write `124` as value of the next cluster of `123`.

-You can also choose the table with `-T`, 0 is both tables, 1 is the first and 2 the second.
+You can also choose the table with `-t`, 0 is both tables, 1 is the first and 2 the second.

 ### Diff & merge the FATs